kbroman/knitr_knutshell/pages/sweave.md

 Here are some of the new things in knitr:

-1. A number of chunk options have been changed, and for good
+1. A number of chunk options have been changed, and for good reason:
-reason: In knitr, all of the chunk options are valid R code.
-So you use `results="hide"` rather than `results=hide`, and `eval=TRUE` rather than `eval=true`.
+In knitr, all of the chunk options are valid R code.
+So, for example, you use `results="hide"` rather than `results=hide`.

 2. The chunk options `width` and `height` were changed to `fig.width` and `fig.height`, respectively.
 Again, see Yihui's page on